AdHoc-Protocol/AdHoc-protocol/README.md

 [D(10,+20)]Set<uint>[,,]   list_of_max_10_sets_of_max_20_uints;
 ```

-To specify types with attributes for Key or Value generics, you need to declare a separate section of attributes with the target `K` for the Key type or `V` for the Value type.
+To specify types with attributes for `Key` or `Value` generics, it's necessary to declare a separate section of attributes with the target `K` for the Key type or `V` for the Value type.

 Example: